eggman89/PracticingFunctionalProgramming/README.md

-# PracticingFunctionalProgramming
+# Practicing Functional Programming
-A personal practice space for Learning more and practicing about functional programming
+A personal practice space for Learning more and practicing about functional programming.

+I will be using this course:https://class.coursera.org/progfun-005/